 AsyncLocal (on .NET Framework 4.6/.NET Core 2.0 or later).
 Asynchronous methods without any arguments or without the Kafka type arguments (

 Message) are only supported on .NET Framework 4.6/.NET Core 2.0 or later.

 For Node.js, you must select an exported message handler function that has a KafkaJs

 EachMessagePayload as an argument.

-Priority of messaging custom services
+Priority of messaging services

 If you have several custom services defined, the evaluation goes from top to bottom, applying the first matching rule.
 If for some reason you have the same class and method defined in several custom services, make sure to prioritize the services accordingly.

-Edit custom service
+Edit messaging service

 You can edit any custom service at any time.
 For changes to take effect, you need to restart the affected processes, unless the real-time updates are activated for Java and PHP.
 For .NET and Node.js, you must restart the process.

 To edit a custom service, click the service's Edit button in the list of services.